 by Jeffrey Pawlan, WA6KBL

-Winrad is a free amateur radio program conceived by Jeffrey Pawlan, WA6KBL, that implements many Software Defined Radio (SDR) functions which are needed for weaksignal reception including EME, troposcatter, cloudscatter, and very long distance microwave terrestrial contacts.
+Winrad is a free amateur radio program conceived by Jeffrey Pawlan, WA6KBL, and written by Alberto, I2PHD, that implements many Software Defined Radio (SDR) functions which are needed for weaksignal reception including EME, troposcatter, cloudscatter, and very long distance microwave terrestrial contacts.
 It also works well for general HF reception.

 Winrad will accept input from any Windows soundcard, from Virtual Audio Cable, or direct digital input from several SDR receivers which have appropriate drivers written for Winrad in the form of a DLL plus support files.
 These files must be installed in the Winrad progam directory in order to run.
 You must do all installation and run Winrad with Administrator privileges.